If you love hi-fi gear, you won’t love what you’re about to see.

 Victory!

-In Australia, you can’t sue someone just because you don’t like what they’ve said, and especially not when it’s the truth.
-By all means, sue someone if they’ve actually defamed you, but in a case like this, it’s just a waste of everyone’s time.
+By sticking to the facts, observing the law and calling the bluff of this business owner and his ‘lawyer’, they were forced to concede defeat, for a few weeks anyway.
+In Australia, you can’t sue someone just because you don’t like what they’ve said.
+By all means, sue someone if they’ve defamed you, but in a case like this, it’s just a waste of everyone’s time.

-It’s worth looking at why there are no grounds for defamation here.
 For a claim of defamation to be proven, the alleged defamer must:

 - Lie about someone or something – I have not

-- Directly harm the claimant with their untrue comments – I have not, the claimant is never identified.
+- Directly harm the claimant with their untrue comments – I have not, the alleged claimant is never identified.

 Spin